Aventus-Network-Services/AIPs/contributing.md

 2. **Non-master branches**, prefixed with a short name moniker (e.g. `<initials>-<feature>`) must be used for ongoing work.
 3. **All modifications** must be made in a **pull-request** to solicit feedback from other contributors.

 ## Changes to this arrangement

 This contribution guideline is subject to changes where it is believed that there is something valuable to add or change.

 ## Heritage

-These contributing guidelines are modified from the "OPEN Open Source Project" guidelines for the Level project: [https://github.com/Level/community/blob/master/CONTRIBUTING.md](https://github.com/Level/community/blob/master/CONTRIBUTING.md)
+These contributing guidelines are modified from the "OPEN Open Source Project" guidelines for the [Level project](https://github.com/Level/community/blob/master/CONTRIBUTING.md).